 Vagus Nerve Stimulation

-Vagus nerve stimulation is a technique where an electrical current is applied to the vagus nerve - a nerve that runs between the brain and many areas of the body, including the heart, gastrointestinal tract, and skin.
+Also called "Cranial Electrotherapy Stimulation (CES)" or "transcutaneous Vagus Nerve Stimulation (tVNS)," vagus nerve stimulation is a technique where an electrical current is applied to the vagus nerve - a nerve that runs between the brain and many areas of the body, including the heart, gastrointestinal tract, and skin.
 The vagus nerve has important physical and emotional effects in the body and helps the body to achieve balance between states of stress (“fight or flight”) and states of relaxation (“rest and digest”).
 Electrical stimulation of the vagus nerve can be done either through an implanted device or through an external device applied to the skin.
 Vagus nerve stimulation is an FDA-approved treatment for seizures.
 Research studies also support vagus nerve stimulation as a treatment for depression.
 Recently, researchers at Harvard Medical School have identified transcutaneous vagus nerve stimulation as a safe and promising therapy for those with autism.

 Transcranial Magnetic Stimulation